 / May 5, 2021/ Uncategorized Congratulations to MINDS Assistant Professor Enrique Mallada, who has won the Johns Hopkins Alumni Association Excellence in Teaching Award honoring extraordinary dedication to the university’s teaching mission, exceptional performance in the classroom, and a continuing commitment to tomorrow’s leaders.
 More information can be found here.

 Congratulations to MINDS Assistant Professor Vishal M. Patel, who has won the National Science Foundation’s Early CAREER Award, which recognizes early-stage scholars with high levels of promise and excellence.
 More information can be found here.

-The 2021 MINDS Symposium on the Foundations of Data Science will be held Jan.
-28 and Feb.
-9 virtually over Zoom.
+The 2021 MINDS Symposium on the Foundations of Data Science will be held on January 28, February 9 & February 10 virtually over Zoom.
 Leading data science researchers will discuss the importance of data science in their fields and the continued need for advancement.
-Confirmed Speakers Agenda Information for Feb.
-9 to be added
+Confirmed Speakers Agenda

 Congratulations to MINDS Professor Laurent Younes, who has been named a Fellow of the American Mathematical Society, which recognizes members who have made outstanding contributions to the creation, exposition, advancement, communication, and utilization of mathematics.
 More information can be found here.